Lucid613/Website/README.md

 	haven't thought of what each wrapper would look, I'd like to keep each somewhat similar, but each have their own settings and style.

-Now I have no idea how to actually code this lol, but I know its possible if we put our heads together and bring out all our artistic skills.
+Now I have no idea how to actually code this lol (at this point I think you should probably try using Python.
+You'd be using it for netsec and it's good for web development, both serverside and user side.
+It's good practice.), but I know its possible if we put our heads together and bring out all our artistic skills.
 I can try and do some of the designs on Photoshop.
 Eric I know your decent at drawing stuff out on paper, but also any of you can and I can replicate it digitally.
 I'm down to use Github for this project since I want to start learning it and I think this is a perfect start to learning it.

 Use this document to keep the team updated and simply use the format I used up top there for the logging date and person.
 I'm pretty pumped to see what we can come up with and this can be something we can put on our resumes.